malhotra5/Manim-Tutorial/README.md

     self.add(*pointers)

 Here, mobjects in the list pointers, we unpacked and passed as arguments to *add()*.
 Notice the syntax for doing so.
-We put a *asterisk* before the list.
+We put * before the list.

+Last note.
+If you realized, the base class of the class above was *Scene*.
+This is provided by manim.
+Using it, we can access methods pertaining to manim.
+Manim also has many other base classes that we can use.
+If you realize, the lines of code below come from the base class.

+    self.add()
+    self.play()

+There are other bases classes we will explore for making Graphs, 3D Scenes,etc.

 **Click for results on YouTube:**